d2l-ai/d2l-en/chapter_recurrent-modern/deep-rnn.md

 that we can tune.
 Common RNN layer widths ($h$) are in the range $(64, 2056)$, and common depths ($L$) are in the range $(1, 8)$.
-In addition, we can easily get a deep gated RNN by replacing the hidden state computation in :eqref:`eq_deep_rnn_H` with that from an LSTM or a GRU.
+In addition, we can easily get a deep-gated RNN by replacing the hidden state computation in :eqref:`eq_deep_rnn_H` with that from an LSTM or a GRU.